-This program offers a thesis option and a non-thesis option.
-The M.S. degree requires a minimum of 30 credit hours of acceptable graduate work, including nine credit hours of research for the thesis option or nine credit hours in an acceptable minor for the non-thesis option.
+This programs offer a choice of either a thesis track or a non-thesis track.
+The master's degree requires a minimum of 30 credit hours of acceptable graduate work, including nine credit hours of research for the thesis option or nine credit hours in an acceptable out-of-department minor for the non-thesis option.

 The university offers a master of science degree in energy engineering.
 This unique area of concentration represents a separate multidisciplinary program that is administered jointly by the Mechanical & Industrial Engineering Department and the Chemical and Nuclear Engineering Department.
 The energy engineering program has two M.S. degree options: renewable engineering and nuclear engineering.

 These courses are geared toward either recent bachelor's degree graduates or professionals who want to explore an engineering specialty without making the commitment of a full-fledged graduate program.